noahehall/theBookOfNoah/0current/hashicorp/terraform.md

 - workspace: connect the git repo to a new/existing terraform cloud workspace
 - variables: define terraform and environment variables
   - anything you want end users to customize, credentials, and other sensitive values
+    - be warned, UI variables override local variables defined in any `*.tf` files
   - variables marked `sensitive` are write only, and not displayed in the terraform UI
   - terraform variables: will be injected as input variables into terraforms configuration language
     - use them to customize the infrastructure that terraform creates